-Build a Tower: Add a STEM activity to your literacy centers with this direction card.
+Build a Tower: Add a STEAM activity to your literacy centers with this direction card.
 Provide a variety of materials for building.
 Students will work to use the materials to create a tower to hold Rapunzel.
 For a whole class activity, you might choose to provide each group with different materials and ask them to build the best tower possible with their resources.
 A blank page for planning is included.

 Lined Papers: You can use these blank pages for students to write their own version of Rapunzel or other activities as desired.

 You can download this free Rapunzel resource here: